This blog has been written by a member of the Newground Flood Team.

 As we were at the beach, it made sense to have fish & chips for lunch, so we had a good rest and then we were back to it.
 Luckily the afternoon was a lot nicer, the wind dropped, and the sun made an appearance every now and again.

-Click here to see an X (formerly Twitter) post that @FyldeSandDunes shared which shows how the trees we planted have held up with the high tides.
-I was pleased to see all the backfilling and compressing we did was a success and they all looked to have stayed buried!
+@FyldeSandDunes on X (formerly Twitter) regularly share photos which show how the trees we planted have held up with the high tides.
+All the backfilling and compressing we did was a success and they all looked to have stayed buried!
 The Flood Hub team plan on revisiting the planting site (with calmer weather) and seeing how the Christmas trees we buried have held up and whether any new plant and animal species are now thriving in the improved environment.
 Sand Lizards are the UK’s rarest lizard, and the Fylde Sand Dunes project made the ideal location to reintroduce this species three years ago.
 This is now the most northerly site in England where Sand Lizards can be found!

 Car sharing and carbon offsetting